alexrozanski/PXSourceList/README.markdown

 PXSourceList is licensed under the New BSD License, as detailed below (adapted from OSI http://www.opensource.org/licenses/bsd-license.php):

-Copyright &copy; 2011, Alex Rozanski.
+Copyright &copy; 2010-14, Alex Rozanski and other contributors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: